It’s vital to cultivate proactivity if you want to succeed at work and life.

 Proactive vs Reactive Focus

-Proactive and reactive people also focus on different things.
+Proactive and reactive people focus on different things.

 Proactive people focus on what Covey calls their “Circle of Influence.”
-This circle includes things that are within a person’s control — their health, problems at work, their children, etc.
+This circle includes things that are within a person’s control—their personal actions, habits, mindset, and communicative influence on social dynamics.

 Reactive people focus on what Covey calls their “Circle of Concern.”
-This circle includes things over which they have little or no control—the weather, international crises, etc.
+This circle includes things they have little or no control over—the weather, international crises, etc.

 Here's Stephen Covey explaining these two circles: